jmichault/jmichault.github.io/en/_posts/2020-12-22-instali_raspbian.md

 We will write the system _raspbian_ to the micro-SD card, then we will do some basic system settings.

-# prepare the micro-SD card.
+# To prepare the micro-SD card.

 In this example, I chose to prepare the micro-SD card for my _raspberry pi 3_ Debian Linux computer, and from the command line.